|

 Blue, we know the man can cook.
 We know he can create.
 From his wine list, we know he and co-owner Julie Borsos can pick some

 well-priced winners (for proof, try the nicely balanced "3 Vineyard" Oregon pinot noir for $33).
+He

 also ought to be able to ensure diners aren't suddenly moved to another table just after they're seated ("We have to put a